Scurvy

 Scurvy: What Is, Symptoms, Treatment, and More

-Why is Vitamin C Necessary For Our Body?
+Why is Vitamin C Necessary for Our Body?

 Vitamin C is a vital substance that plays a crucial role in the optimal functioning of the human body.
 It serves many vital functions, and a deficiency in vitamin C can lead to severe consequences.
 Humans cannot synthesize vitamin C alone, unlike many other animals and plants.
 Hence, it is imperative to ensure adequate vitamin C intake through dietary sources or supplementation.